Branching random walk with non-local competition: Introduction

-where $\mathcal B_r=\{x\in \Z^d:\|x\|<r\}$ and the constant $C''>0$ can be chosen sufficiently large that~\eqref{eq:closededgesk} follows.
-Note that the bound \eqref{eq:Pheur} is sharp for this argument to work, since otherwise the sum on the right hand side of \eqref{eq:parva} diverges.
+Note that the bound \eqref{eq:Pheur} is sharp for this argument to work, since otherwise the sum on the right hand side of \eqref{eq:CprobheurStar} diverges.
 In particular, this means that we are currently not able to weaken the assumption that the jump kernel has finite range.